 A trip to Japan is not complete without an excursion to Hakone with a trip to an onsen.
-Before I visited Hakone, I had lots of questions on what an Onsen is and how to experience one while visiting the city.
+Before I visited Hakone and stayed in the Green Plaza Hotel, I had lots of questions on what an onsen is and how to experience one while visiting the city.
 I hope to answer all of those questions for you in the description below.
-This review of the Hakone Green Plaza Hotel Onsen will cover all the details on what to expect at the hotel and what you should know before your first onsen visit.
+This Hakone Green Plaza Hotel Onsen review will cover all the details on what to expect at the hotel and what you should know before your first onsen visit.

 About Hakone and the Hotel Green Plaza